 At the time, the company's main product was its Active Knee cement-free total knee replacement system made out of metal and polyethylene, with a cruciate retaining design.

 It continues to be so.

 Allegra was founded in 1994 by Sydney physician Dr Greg Roger, based on a collaboration with Dr Mervyn Cross.

-Dr Roger was a founding director and chief executive officer, but resigned these positions in March 2012 and continues as a major shareholder.
+Dr Roger was a founding director and chief executive officer, but resigned these positions in March 2012.

+He continues to be a major shareholder.